Kirby Café: Goods

-Kirby Café is themed to Kirby, a Nintendo video game character and franchise.
+Kirby Café is themed around the Kirby franchise.
 The restaurant serves meals such as burgers and pizza, as well as pastries and drinks, with a distinctive Kirby theme.
 Some items resemble the character of Kirby, such as pink custard cakes and burgers with pink buns, and others are within the series' theme, such as a tomato soup dish that resembles the Maxim Tomato power-up and a salad plate made to resemble the boss character Whispy Woods.
 Some items have little resemblance to the series apart from a sticker bearing the likeness of one of the characters.
 Other items are designed to promote specific games within the series, such as a cake based on the "Mouthful Mode" power-up from Kirby and the Forgotten Land (2022).

-The most expensive item, "Kirby Café's Stone-Oven Pizza ~Half & Half~", costs ¥3,980.
-Most dishes are priced within the range of ¥1,500 to ¥2,600.
-The restaurant also has temporary seasonal offerings such as a chocolate pizza, served on a board shaped like Kirby inhaling, that was added to the restaurant's winter menu on January 15, 2021, and was served until February 28.
+The restaurant has temporary seasonal offerings such as a chocolate pizza, served on a board shaped like Kirby inhaling, that was added to the restaurant's winter menu on January 15, 2021, and was served until February 28.
 For its "Sweet New Year 2021" celebration the Kirby Café added a "hamburger" to its menu consisting of a slice of strawberry standing in for the tomato and a dollop of chocolate mousse for the patty.

 Kirby Café also sells merchandise, both inside the restaurants themselves and through external gift shops.
 Items sold include magnets, mugs, neck pillows, postcards, kitchenware, and tote bags featuring the series characters.
 The gift shops do not require a reservation to visit.
-The music that plays within the café consists of jazz arrangements of the series' music, and was arranged by the composers who work on the Kirby video games; these soundtracks are sold at the stores as The Sound of Kirby Café, with two volumes released in August 2016 and December 2019.
+The music that plays within the café consists of jazz arrangements of the series' music, and was arranged by the composers who work on the Kirby video games; these soundtracks are sold at the stores as The Sound of Kirby Café, with three volumes released in August 2016, December 2019, and December 2025, respectively.
 Some merchandise, such as figurines, can only be purchased as part of a meal.